Crypto Treasury Segregation of Duties: No One Signs Their Own Payment (2026)

 Governance is in scope too

 The subtle gap: whoever can change the signer set can redefine who controls the treasury.
-SoD must cover governance actionschanging signers, enabling modules, altering policy controls are privileged changes needing separation between proposer and approver, identity verification, and an auditable recordnot something a single signer can do alone.
+SoD must cover governance actions — changing signers, enabling modules, and altering policy controls are privileged changes that need separation between proposer and approver, identity verification, and an auditable record — not something a single signer can do alone.

 SoD must be evidenced

-Every controlled action should record who initiated, who approved, who signed, who recorded — so the segregation is evidenced, not just intended.
+Every controlled action should record who initiated, approved, signed, and recorded it, so the segregation is evidenced rather than just intended.
 An audit trail that cannot show role separation cannot demonstrate the control existed.
 SoD without an audit trail is an unverifiable claim; the trail is what turns the policy into something an auditor can test — the same principle that closes every cluster of this treasury pillar.

 Practical guidance